linkeddatacenter/BOTK-core/vocabularies/README.md

 BOTK vocabulary extends schema.org with some custom properties and restrictions.
 SKOS vocabulary is used to categorize things

-The primary focus o BOTK are:
+The primary focus of BOTK language profile are:

 - **Local Businesses**, defined as a legal business organization with a physical postal address contact point.
 Modelled as schema:LocalBusiness
 - **Business contacts**, modelled as a schema:Person, it define the business identity of a person (i.e. his/her business card)
 - **Products**, modeled as schema:Product